 In one day?
 Okay, maybe not.
 But you could start a reading challenge.
 (A challenge within a challenge?
 Mind blown.)
 We love the flexibility and creativity of this one from PopSugar, with fun directives like, "Read a book with a time of day in the title" or "Read a book with characters who are twins" or "Read a book mentioned in another book."
 If you manage to get through all of the prompts, you'll have read 40 books in a year (50, if you go for the advanced add-on).

 Day 28: Sign Up for a Workout You've Never Done Before

 As everybody and every body is different, most have a preferred workout of choice.
 Maybe you love high-intensity aerobic exercise.
-Perhaps slower-paced, strength training is your jam.
+Perhaps slower paced, strength training is your jam.
 You could live for low-impact, full-body conditioning programs.
-But as we've stressed before, the key to unlocking the best shape of your life is switching things up!
+But as we've stressed before, the key to unlocking the best shape of your life is switching things up.
 Today, find a class nearby that you've never done before.
-(Feel free to browse through our round-up of the 32 best boutique fitness studios for your wedding workout.
-With workout classes out there that involve paddle-boarding, hanging upside down from the ceiling on silks, or just pounding some drum sticks on the ground, we guarantee you'll find something new.
+(Feel free to browse through our roundup of the best boutique fitness studios for your wedding workout.)
+With workout classes out there that involve paddleboarding, hanging upside down from the ceiling on silks, or just pounding some drum sticks on the ground, we guarantee you'll find something new.

 "You'll wind up overeating and your body will store those calories as fat because it fears starvation," notes Sheth.
 In other words, the exact opposite of what you want to happen will happen.
 "Make sure you eat small, frequent meals and snacks that have a mix of protein and complex carbs, like a little turkey on a whole grain cracker."